phylolab/leucokranosHybrid/README.md

 ```

 ## 5. Filtering SNPs
-Please use `4A_VariantStatistics.sh` to calculate the statistics of your variants, which will help you determine the thresholds.
+Please use `4A_VariantStatistics.sh` to calculate the statistics of your variants, which can be visualised by `VariantStats.R` and will help you determine the thresholds.
 Next you can use `4B_Filtering.sh` to filter the varaints and check the statistics again.
-We
+Using VCFtools (v0.1.16, Danecek et al. 2011), we

    - filtered the variants by `vcftools`,
    - piped the standard output of `vcftools` with `gzip -c`,